espressif/esp-zigbee-sdk/examples/esp_zigbee_ota/ota_client/README.md

  * Following diagram explains the OTA upgrade process in detail:
  ![Zigbee_ota](../../../docs/_static/zigbee-ota-upgrade-process.png)
  * Server gets the upgrade bin file (ota_file.bin) and transmit it through OTA process.
 After upgrade finish, the client will restart.
 Upgrade bin file will be loaded from client side and a log "OTA example 2.0 is running" can be seen on the log indicates OTA file upgraded successfully.

+## OTA Upgrade Rate Optimization

+Here are some ways to optimize the OTA upgrade rate:
+- Adjust the `OTA_UPGRADE_MAX_DATA_SIZE` to improve frame exchange; a value of 223 is recommended.
+- Increase `FREERTOS_HZ` in menuconfig to enhance the system's response rate.
+The default value is 100.
+- Enable `IEEE802154_TIMING_OPTIMIZATION` in menuconfig to optimize IEEE802154 timing.
+- Reduce unrelated logs during the OTA upgrade process.

 ## Troubleshooting